Florida Lawmakers Approve Year-Round Daylight Saving Time - Slashdot

 And what exactly would that be?
 MOST of the year, we are in DST, and that *is* the time, if everyone agrees it is.
 So just do DST the rest of the year too and be done with it!

-Congress has to pass this (Score:2, Funny)
+Congress has to pass this (Score:3, Funny)

 Florida will probably get shot down.